inloop/image-picker/README.md

 To see an example how to set up Image Picker as an input view of a view controller refer to our Example App.

 Optionaly, before presenting image picker, you can check if user has granted access permissions to Photos Library using `PHPhotoLibrary` API and ask for permissions.
 If you don't do it, image picker will take care of this automatically for you *after* it's presented.

+## Accessing, selecting and deselecting asset items

+Image Picker has several convinience methods to work with asset items.

+- `selectedAssets` property returns an array of currently selected `PHAsset` items
+- to access asset items at certain indexes, use `assets(at:)` and `asset(at:)`
+- to programatically select an asset item use `selectAsset(at:animated:scrollPosition:)`
+- to programatically deselect an asset item use `deselectAsset(at:animated:)`
+- to programatically deselect all selected items use `deselectAllAssets(_:)`

 ## Features to add